-Children will make links to the story ‘Pumpkin Soup’ by Helen Cooper and their PSHE unit ‘Healthy Me’, gaining the exciting opportunity to design, prepare and taste their own vegetable soup.
+Children will make links to the story ‘Pumpkin Soup’ by Helen Cooper and their PSHE unit ‘Healthy Me’, gaining the exciting and purposeful opportunity to design, prepare, taste and evaluate their own vegetable soup.
 This gives them the chance to practise food preparation skills such as peeling and chopping as well as important life skills, such as teamwork.

 The children investigate and create their own freestanding structure using different construction materials, exploring and evaluating how they can be made stronger and more stable.